NorthEastern US Transit Systems

 The city has a one-line light rail system that oddly runs in a subway outside of downtown and on surface streets throughout downtown.

-A light rail line called The Riverline connects these 2 cities in SW New Jersey.
+A light rail line called The Riverline connects these two cities in SW New Jersey.
 The line uses diesel-powered articulated trains.

 52 photos

 This city is located on the Hudson River across from NYC.
-The Hudson-Bergen Line serves the city along with Bayonne, Hoboken, Weehawken & North Bergen.
+The Hudson-Bergen Line serves it along with Bayonne, Hoboken, Weehawken, and North Bergen.

 The Big Apple is the busiest transit system in North America.
 The Subway is the largest, but add in Long Island Railroad, Metro-North Railroad, and NJ Transit, and it is enormous.
 Then add the Roosevelt Island Tram and JFK AirTrain!